jellyfin-archive/jellyfin-docs/general/getting-help.md

 # Getting Help

 If you are having trouble using or configuring Jellyfin, there are several ways to get help.
+Please ensure you read our [Community Standards](xref:community-standards) before interacting in any of the following locations.

 * The Jellyfin [Matrix channels](https://matrix.to/#/+jellyfin:matrix.org): For chat and real-time discussions.

-  * Some channels are bridged to IRC.
+  * Some channels are bridged to IRC and Discord.

 * The Jellyfin [forums](https://forum.jellyfin.org): For long-term discussions.